Samuel H. Treat: Court appearances by Abraham Lincoln

 Abraham Lincoln often appeared in court before Judge Treat.
 The Illinois State Bar Association estimates that "Between 1839 and 1855, Judge Treat heard Lincoln argue 870 circuit court cases and about 162 Supreme Court matters.
 As a federal judge, he heard at least 136 more of Lincoln's cases."

+Death

+He served until his death on March 27, 1887, in Springfield.